Internet Security is a Collective Responsibility1st October 2016

 Your GDPR Questions Answered6th February 2018

-We're excited to let you know that 10Duke Entitlements can be used to support project-based licensing, the licensing of your applications to end customers on a project basis, rather than licensing them per device, per company or per end user.
+We're excited to let you know that 10Duke Enterprise can be used to support project-based licensing, the licensing of your applications to end customers on a project basis, rather than licensing them per device, per company or per end user.
 Designed to suit modern, dynamic and collaborative working methods, project-based licensing enables the main license to be purchased from the licensor by a customer and entitlements to access the licensed application can, in turn, be granted by the licensee to their project team members.
 Even if the project exists for only a short period of time and each project team is made up of individuals from several different companies.

 The following fictitious example helps describe how it works